DTJF/libpruio/src/doc/_4_examples.md

   It needs some wiring to execute this example.
-The digital signals from the PWM pins (P9_14, P9_16 and P9_42) have to be connected to the analog inputs.
-Since digital output is 3V3 and analog inputs are maximum 1V8, we need to transform the signals by voltage dividers.
+The digital signals from the PWM pins (P9_14, P9_16 and P9_42) have to be connected to some analog inputs.
+Since PWM output is 3V3 and analog inputs are maximum 1V8, we need to transform the signals by voltage dividers.
 We use potentiometers (RV0, RV1 and RV2) for that purpose.
 The divider outputs get connected to the analog input pins (AIN-0 = P9_39, AIN-1 = P9_40 and AIN-2 = P9_37).
 The potentionmeters should be liniear and at least 1 k (47 k recommended).
-Make sure that the wipers are placed in a middle position before you connect the cables.
+Make sure that the wipers are placed in a middle position before you connect the cables and switch on power.

   ![Wiring diagram for pwm_adc example](pwm_adc_circuit.png)